Madokafriends/MonteCarlo-simulation-for-2d-hexagonal-lattice/README.md

 # Monte Carlo Simulation for 2D Hexagonal Lattice Ising Model
+## this introduction is produced by grok3， and the program is in fact still developing

 ## Overview
 Welcome to the Monte Carlo simulation of the Ising model on a 2D hexagonal lattice!
 This project is hosted on the `develop` branch, where active development and experimentation take place.
 The Ising model is a classic statistical physics model used to study magnetic properties, with spins of +1 or -1 assigned to lattice sites.
 This simulation explores how the system evolves at different temperatures, visualized through images and animations.